Skip to content

 In England and Wales, the Multi-Agency Public Protection Arrangements (MAPPA) framework, established under the Criminal Justice Act 2003, is the operational infrastructure for sex offender management post-release.
 MAPPA convenes police, probation, and prison services around individual high-risk offenders, using Static-99R and Stable-2007 scores as inputs to the risk categorisation that determines the level of multi-agency resource deployment.
 Scotland has an equivalent framework under the Management of Offenders etc. (Scotland) Act 2005.

-The Static-99R normative sample, as reported in Helmus et al. (2012) in Psychological Assessment, aggregates data from twenty-three independent samples totalling 8,106 adult male sex offenders from primarily North American and Western European settings.
+The Static-99R normative sample, as reported in Helmus et al. (2012) in Criminal Justice and Behavior, aggregates data from twenty-three independent samples totalling 8,106 adult male sex offenders from primarily North American and Western European settings.
 The normative distribution that converts a raw score to a relative-risk label (Below Average through Well Above Average) is drawn from this combined sample.
 The 5-year and 10-year recidivism probability estimates are conditional on the base rates in those samples.

 The cross-racial validity of Static-99R has been examined within the United States using samples that include Black, Hispanic, and Indigenous American offenders.
 Findings by Flores et al. (2009) and by Lehmann et al. (2016) suggest that the instrument performs comparably (similar AUC values, no systematic over- or underestimation) across racial groups within the US criminal justice system, when offenders are drawn from US correctional populations.
 However, this within-US finding does not automatically extend to populations from different national justice systems with different reporting, conviction, and case-selection processes.